Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Psychological Causes of ED & Performance Anxiety: The Mind's Powerful Role

-Summary: The brain plays a pivotal role in sexual function.
-Psychological erectile dysfunction arises when mental or emotional factors like stress, depression, relationship issues, or specific anxieties about sexual performance interfere with the signals needed for an erection, even if the physical 'plumbing' is healthy.
-Performance anxiety, a common trigger, creates a vicious cycle of worry and failure.
+Summary: The brain plays a central role in sexual function.
+Psychological erectile dysfunction arises when mental or emotional factors — stress, depression, relationship issues, or performance anxiety — interfere with the signals needed for an erection.
+This can happen even when the physical structures are healthy.
+Performance anxiety creates a vicious cycle of worry and failure.

-A metaphorical model explaining how stress and evolutionary survival mechanisms may cause performance anxiety and psychogenic erectile dysfunction.
+A metaphorical model showing how stress and evolutionary survival mechanisms may drive performance anxiety and psychogenic erectile dysfunction.

-While physical factors are often involved, especially as men age, the power of the mind in influencing sexual response cannot be overstated.
-Psychological erectile dysfunction (sometimes called psychogenic ED) occurs when mental or emotional processes disrupt the normal erectile cascade.
+Physical factors are often involved, especially as men age.
+But the mind powerfully influences sexual response.
+Psychological erectile dysfunction (sometimes called psychogenic ED) occurs when mental or emotional processes disrupt the normal erectile process.

 FAQ:Can ED be "only in my mind"?